paihari/syntropAI/documentation/ai-cloud-hub-executive.md

 ## Use Case Demos

-Below are short video recordings demonstrating real-world use cases:
+Below are short video recordings with audio demonstrating real-world use cases:

 | Use Case                                  | Description                                                                 | Video Link         |
 |-------------------------------------------|-----------------------------------------------------------------------------|--------------------|